Adelheid483/momentum/README.md

-RS school study task
+# **Momentum - RS school study task**

 Deploy [link](https://rolling-scopes-school.github.io/adelheid483-JS2020Q3/momentum/)

-*Implemented a random change of background images depending on the time of day.
+- Implemented a random change of background images depending on the time of day.
 It is possible to watch all images.

-*You can read some random quotes.
+- You can read some random quotes.

-*Implemented a weather widget with the ability to change the city.
+- Implemented a weather widget with the ability to change the city.

 P.S.
 Quotes API can work incorrect, try later